 Pompeii also makes a brief but iconic cameo appearance in Loki Season 1 Episode 2.

-Given that the only known filming locations of Loki are in Georgia however, it shouldn’t be a surprise that these scenes were simply shot on a set with some green screen magic to add the destructive Mt Vesuvius in the background.
+Given that the only known filming locations of Loki are in Georgia however, it shouldn’t be a surprise that these scenes were simply shot on a set with some blue screen magic to add the destructive Mt Vesuvius in the background.
 You can even get a glimpse of the set in this behind the scenes video.

 Help us improve this Loki Filming Locations List!